Reading now: Bridge inspection according to DIN 1076: regulations, procedure and technology

 • Automated systems send early warning signals when critical values change, thus minimizing the risk of unforeseen damage.

-rope access and climbing techniques
+Rope access and climbing techniques

-Work platforms cannot always be used - for example when bridges cross deep ravines or wide rivers.
-In such cases, specially trained bridge inspectors use rope access technology to inspect the bridge components directly.
-This method is particularly useful for pillars , noise barriers or difficult-to-access undersides of the road .
+Aerial work platforms cannot always be used – for example, when bridges cross deep ravines or wide rivers.
+In such cases, specially trained bridge inspectors use rope access technology to directly inspect components.
+This method is particularly useful for piers, noise barriers, or difficult-to-access roadway undersides.
+Although rope access requires more time, it is often the only option for a detailed visual inspection when other means are not practical.

 Leave a comment